chris-tse/blog-source/source/_posts/Why-We-Shouldn-t-Have-Learned-Java.md

 Let's get this blog rolling with its first actual post.

-I first learned Java in our Intro to CS course, and I've basically been stuck with it in school until recently in my junior year courses.
+I first learned Java in our Intro to CS course and I have been stuck with it in school until recently in my junior year courses.
 I didn't really think much of it at the time.
 Since then I've taken up several different languages either for work out of personal interest, and I've now developed a certain love-hate relationship with Java.

 #### Caution: Opinions Ahead